-No. Mitigation and Management Measures Responsibility Timing Reference SEA - Senior Env CSEM- Communi SEA - Senior Environmental Advisor, CM - Construction Manager, EA - Environmental Advisor, SS- Site Supervisor, TM - Traffic Manager, CSEM- Community and Stakeholder Engagement Manager, PM - Project Manager MMTT10 Schedule deliveries to the construction site outside of special event periods, where possible SS/CM Prior to site establishment / site establishment Best practice MMTT11 In the event of a traffic related incident, coordination would be carried out with Transport for NSW, including Transport Coordination and/or the Transport Management Centre's Operations Manager.
+No. Mitigation and Management Measures Responsibility Timing Reference Environmental Advisor, CM - Construction Manager, EA - Environm nunity and Stakeholder Engagement Manager, PM - Project Manage Site Supervisor, TM - Traffic : Manager, MMTT10 Schedule deliveries to the construction site outside of special event periods, where possible SS/CM Prior to site establishment / site establishment Best practice MMTT11 In the event of a traffic related incident, coordination would be carried out with Transport for NSW, including Transport Coordination and/or the Transport Management Centre's Operations Manager.
 SEA During site establishment REMM TT2 MMTT12 Before any local road is used by a Heavy Vehicle for the purposes of site establishment, a Road Dilapidation Report will be prepared for the road.
 A copy of the Road Dilapidation Report will be provided to the Relevant Road Authority(s) within three (3) weeks of completion of the survey and at no later than one (1) month before the road being used by Heavy Vehicles.
-SEA/TM Prior to site establishment CoA D88 Noise and Vibration MMNV1 The CSSI name, application number, telephone number, postal address and email address to be available onsite boundary fencing / hoarding at each ancillary facility before the commencement of site establishment works. СМ Prior to site establishment CoA A48 MMNV2 Works to only be undertaken during the following hours: 7:00am to 6:00pm Monday to Friday 8:00am to 6:00pm Saturdays At no time on Sundays or public holidays Where 'highly noise intensive' works exceed the applicable noise management level (NML) at the same receiver, works are to only be undertaken during the following hours: 8:00am to 6:00pm Monday to Friday CM/SEA During establishment CoA D35, D36, NV4
+SEA/TM Prior to site establishment CoA D88 Noise and Vibration MMNV1 The CSSI name, application number, telephone number, postal address and email address to be available onsite boundary fencing / hoarding at each ancillary facility before the commencement of site establishment works.
+CM Prior to site establishment CoA A48 MMNV2 Works to only be undertaken during the following hours: 7:00am to 6:00pm Monday to Friday 8:00am to 6:00pm Saturdays At no time on Sundays or public holidays Where 'highly noise intensive' works exceed the applicable noise management level (NML) at the same receiver, works are to only be undertaken during the following hours: 8:00am to 6:00pm Monday to Friday CM/SEA During establishment CoA D35, D36, NV4

-No. Mitigation and Management Measures Responsibility Timing Reference SEA - Senior Environmental Advisor, CM - Construction Manager, EA - Environmental Advisor, SS- Site Supervisor, TM - Traffic Manager, CSEM- Community and Stakeholder Engagement Manager, PM - Project Manager 8:00am to 1:00pm Saturdays and if continuously, then not exceeding three (3) hours, with a minimum cessation of work of not less than one (1) hour.
+No. Mitigation and Management Measures Responsibility Timing Reference Environmental Advisor, CM - Construction Manager, EA - Environm nunity and Stakeholder Engagement Manager, PM - Project Manage Site Supervisor, TM - Traffic Manager, 8:00am to 1:00pm Saturdays and if continuously, then not exceeding three (3) hours, with a minimum cessation of work of not less than one (1) hour.
 MMNV3 Noise and vibration monitoring will be conducted periodically at the commencement of site establishment works.
 EA/SEA During establishment CoA D39, C16 MMNV4 Additional portable noise barriers may also be used around particularly noisy equipment such as concrete saws, where necessary CM/SS During establishment CoA D42 REMM NV2 MMNV5 Plant and machinery will be fitted with manufacturer supplied noise suppression devices and maintained where required CM/SS During establishment CoA D42 REMM NV2 MMNV6 Reasonable and feasible noise mitigation measures for heavy vehicles listed within the NVIA will be implemented, including: Delivery vehicles fitted with straps instead of chains Avoid compression braking in heavy vehicles, where possible EA/CM/SS Prior to site establishment / During establishment CoA D42 MMNV7 Any equipment not in use for extended periods shall be switched off CM/SS During establishment CoA D42, Best practice MMNV8 Less intensive noise and vibration construction techniques will be used, where possible, to break rock and saw concrete CM/SS During establishment CoA D42 REMM NV02, NV09 MMNV9 Implementation of respite periods during high noise impact activities, as per the Sydney Metro CNVS (e.g. one hour of respite for every three hours of noise intensive work).
 CM/SS During establishment CoA D50 REMM NV3 MMNV10 Co-ordination will occur between potentially interacting projects and other site teams within the same project to SEA Prior to establishment CoA D50, REMM NV18